 \begin{lem} (\!\cite[Lemma 1.5.3]{gaitsgory2016functors}\footnote{The functor $F^\conj$ was denoted by $F^\op$ in \loccit.}) In the above setting, $F^\conj$ is the left adjoint of $F^\vee$.
 Therefore $F^\conj$ is isomorphic to $(F^R)^\vee$. \end{lem}

-\ssec{Duality for module DG-categories vs. for plain DG-categories} We put this subsection here for future reference.
+\ssec{Duality for module DG categories vs. for plain DG categories} We put this subsection here for future reference.
 The main result is Lemma \ref{DmodY-dualizable-two-sense-equ}, which to the best of our knowledge, has not appeared in the literature.

-\sssec{} let $\mCA$ be a monoidal DG-category which is dualizable as a plain DG-category.
-By $\S$ \ref{sssec-duality-b=1}, the dual DG-category $\mCA^\vee$ has a natural $(\mCA,\mCA)$-bimodule structure.
+\sssec{} let $\mCA$ be a monoidal DG category which is dualizable as a plain DG category.
+By $\S$ \ref{sssec-duality-b=1}, the dual DG category $\mCA^\vee$ has a natural $(\mCA,\mCA)$-bimodule structure.
 The following lemma was proved\footnote{In \loccit, the ambiant symmetric monoidal category is the category of stable presentable categories and continuous functors.
-However, the proof there also works for DG-categories.} in \cite[Chapter 1, Proposition 9.4.4]{GR-DAG1}.
+However, the proof there also works for DG categories.} in \cite[Chapter 1, Proposition 9.4.4]{GR-DAG1}.

 \begin{lem} Let $\mCA$ be as above and $\mCM$ be a left-dualizable object in $\mCA\mod$.
 We have

 (1) $\mCM$ is dualizable in $\DGCat$